MauLight/php-js-fetch-api/README.md

 7) Press Start in the Actions column corresponding to MySQL.
 8) When the log indicates "[MySQL] Status change detected: running" it means that MySQL is active.
 9) Open the file explorer and go to the address C:\xampp\htdocs.
-10) Download the project from https://github.com/MauLight/php-js-fetch-api (press the Code button and then Download ZIP) and decompress in C:\xampp\htdocs
+10) Download the project from https://github.com/MauLight/php-js-fetch-api (press the Code button and then Download ZIP).
+11) Open the ZIP file and copy the "php-js-fetch-api-master" folder inside C:\xampp\htdocs.
-11) Alernatively, open the folder C:\xampp\ and then, from terminal "git clone https://github.com/MauLight/php-js-fetch-api.git".
+12) Alernatively, open the folder C:\xampp\ and then, from terminal "git clone https://github.com/MauLight/php-js-fetch-api.git".
-12) Go back to xampp Control panel, in the MySQL row press the Admin button, a webBrowser window will open (http://localhost/phpmyadmin/).
+13) Go back to xampp Control panel, in the MySQL row press the Admin button, a webBrowser window will open (http://localhost/phpmyadmin/).
-13) At the top of http://localhost/phpmyadmin/ click on the first option; Databases.
+14) At the top of http://localhost/phpmyadmin/ click on the first option; Databases.
-14) In Databases, under Create database; type the Database name "chiledb" and then press the Create button.
+15) In Databases, under Create database; type the Database name "chiledb" and then press the Create button.
-15) In the Treeview on the left side of the screen you will see the database "chiledb", select this database.
+16) In the Treeview on the left side of the screen you will see the database "chiledb", select this database.
-16) At the top of the screen, click on Import.
+17) At the top of the screen, click on Import.
 Under "File to import:"; click on Choose file.
-17) Go to the C:\xampp\htdocs\php-js-fetch-api\sql folder and select the "chiledb" file.
+18) Go to the C:\xampp\htdocs\php-js-fetch-api\sql folder and select the "chiledb" file.
-18) In the webBrowser, enter to the address http://localhost/php-js-fetch-api/
+19) In the webBrowser, enter to the address http://localhost/php-js-fetch-api/
-19) Done!
+20) Done!